TZer0/tzer0.github.io/warframe.md

 * Get a Kuva Nukor when you can (you won't regret it).
 * Don't spend plat on something you could earn by just playing the game.
 * Don't sell non-prime frames if you get the prime variant.
 Get the helminth segment instead and subsume the frame.

+### Progressing through the game
+There are a few things to do to progress:
+* Gain mastery ranks
+* Check the requirement of junctions, those will guide you through the game.
+* Check the codex station for quests

 ### Late-game tips